KnossosNET/Knossos.NET/README.md

 <br /><br />
 **The current status:**<br />
 <br />
--Version 0.0.4 - Most of the user functions are in, except for dev mode<br />
+-Version 0.0.7 - Most of the user functions are in, except for dev mode<br />
 -Working in Windows and Linux<br />
+-Mod compression support<br />
 -MacOS version is untested<br />
 -PxoAPI implementation is very basic and WIP<br />
 -Mod details is missing features, waiting for Avalonia 0.11 to see what to do<br />